AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/application-project-structure.md

 ---
 # Application project structure

-An application project contains several files and directories for an application.
+An application project contains a combination of mandatory and optional files and directories that are built into an EAP (Embedded Application Package) file with suffix `.eap` — the ACAP application.

 The mandatory files are:

 | Filename | Description |
 | --------- | ----------- |